How to use the aims and scope to know if a journal is the right fit for your research

 Once you have read the journal’s aims and scope, consider the following points:

-It’s important to reference the aims and scope in your cover letter, to show the editor that you have taken the time to fully consider how your paper is a good fit for the journal, and how it will help to achieve the purpose of the journal.
+Note that It’s important to reference the aims and scope of the journal in your cover letter.
+This will show the editor that you have taken the time to fully consider how your paper is a good fit for the journal, and how it will help to achieve the purpose of the journal.